shaybee22/AI-Image-Info-Pro/README.md

 ## ✨ Features

+- **Local File Storage** - Preset data saved as JSON files alongside your images (survives browser cache clears!)
 - **Folder Management** - Save multiple image folders and switch between them instantly
 - **Image Processing** - Catalog your AI images with full metadata including prompts, models, LoRAs, and generation settings
 - **Preset Library** - Build a searchable collection of your processed presets
+- **Auto-Load Presets** - Existing preset files are automatically detected when loading a folder
 - **Metadata Tracking** - Store positive/negative prompts, checkpoint models, LoRA configurations with strengths, CFG scale, steps, sampler, seed, and custom notes
 - **Export Gallery** - Generate standalone HTML galleries of your preset collections
-- **100% Local** - All data stays on your computer using browser localStorage and IndexedDB
+- **100% Local** - All data stays on your computer, no servers or cloud
 - **No Installation** - Single HTML file, no server or dependencies required

 ## 🚀 Quick Start